 Guiding You Through Your Claim

-The experienced maritime Oakland, Long Beach and San Diego longshore personal injury attorneys of Brodsky Micklow Bull & Weiss LLP can help you determine whether you have the right to sue a negligent third party for substantial damages.
+Brodsky Micklow Bull & Weiss LLP frequently helps clients determine whether they have the right to sue a negligent third party for substantial damages.
 We can also advise you whether a maritime lawsuit represents a more complete recovery for you than a negligence claim under state law.

 Contact Our Law Firm

-To find out more about your rights as an injured longshoreman, linesman, or boat yard worker, contact or call the Oakland, Long Beach and San Diego maritime negligence attorneys at Brodsky Micklow Bull & Weiss LLP, at 510-268-6180 or toll free at 855-SEA-SOS1.
+To find out more about your rights as an injured longshoreman, linesman or boatyard worker, contact the maritime negligence attorneys at Brodsky Micklow Bull & Weiss LLP.
+Call toll-free at 855-272-5380.